sophiemarek/poop-project/README.md

 ## Results
 <img width="1686" alt="Screen Shot 2023-05-16 at 1 19 17 PM" src="https://github.com/sophiemarek/poop-project/assets/130415363/7bba0d17-1404-4f38-8d7d-8bb88c9894af">
+Figure 1- Plot generated from Qiime using the FASTA sequence.
+This graph shows the amount of different bacteria in each of the samples gut microbiome
 <img width="1299" alt="Screen Shot 2023-05-17 at 1 01 39 PM" src="https://github.com/sophiemarek/poop-project/assets/130415363/2ad2fbe9-23ec-4918-8717-403ceed9a6ce">
+Figure 2- Plot generated from Qiime using FASTA sequence.
+This graph shows the bacteria found in the gut microbiome of the control group compared to the treatment group